 DescriptionClusters of rose-colored flowers on Morello Hummingbird Mint (Agastache) will have your garden buzzing with pollinators.
 The showy flower spikes bloom high above dark green foliage for months.
 Flowering begins in the spring, attracting hummingbirds and butterflies to the garden until fall.

-Its dense, upright habit is naturally tidy and easy to maintain.
-The mint-like foliage is pleasant to humans but is unbothered by deer.
-It's tolerant to hot, dry sites and performs exceptionally well in containers.
-Plant it in an area with full sun and high drainage and watch it thrive!DetailsBotanical name:Agastache 'Morello' Patent #: USPP 29,527 Common name: Hummingbird mint Zone: 5 - 10 Sun exposure: Sun (> 6 hours sun) Height x width: 27-33" x 22-24" Flower color: Pink Foliage color: Dark green Season of interest: Late spring to early fall Bloom time: Early summer, late summer, early fall Features: Rabbit resistant, native, fragrant, dry soils, deer resistant, container plants, best for beginners Uses: Edging, flower gardens, wildlife gardens, container planting, cottage gardens, pollinator gardens
+While it's beloved for its flowers, hummingbird mint is also highly fragrant and adds a pleasant aroma to the garden.
+The foliage has a minty, spicy scent that is particularly noticeable when the leaves are brushed against or crushed.
+These native perennials are drought-tolerant and thrive in full sun, making them an excellent choice for those who want a low-maintenance landscape without frequent watering.
+Since they are resistant to diseases and pests (like deer and rabbits), gardeners can enjoy their beauty without worry!DetailsBotanical name:Agastache 'Morello' Patent #: USPP 29,527 Common name: Hummingbird mint Zone: 5 - 10 Sun exposure: Sun (> 6 hours sun) Height x width: 27-33" x 22-24" Flower color: Pink Foliage color: Dark green Season of interest: Late spring to early fall Bloom time: Early summer, late summer, early fall Features: Rabbit resistant, native, fragrant, dry soils, deer resistant, container plants, best for beginners Uses: Edging, flower gardens, wildlife gardens, container planting, cottage gardens, pollinator gardens

 How To GrowSoil: Thrives in any well-draining, even dry, soil.
 Light: Needs full sun to thrive.
 Water: Enjoys average to low soil moisture, will not tolerate prolonged wet or soggy conditions.
 Spacing: 2 to 3 feet apart Fertilizing: Not required or recommended.
 Overly fertile soils or conditions result in floppy growth.
 Winterizing: No special winter requirements; dry conditions in winter are preferred and foliage can be left standing.
 Maintenance & pruning: Clean up old foliage in late winter or early spring.